TexasTorque/Ray-2019/README.md

 We use our own PID library for most control loops.
 Our library supports the declaration of variable kp, ki, and kd coefficients based on error regions, which allows for greater precision.

 We have put our PID library to many uses:
-* The climber subsystem, which is capable of putting Ray on habitat level 3, uses pitch angle of the gyroscope as the process variable for a P controller.
+* The Climber subsystem, which is capable of putting Ray on habitat level 3, uses pitch angle of the gyroscope as the process variable for a P controller.
 This helps the robot stay level as it is rising.
-* The lift subsystem uses a PI controller with two sets of coefficients to help counteract gravity.
-During a match, the operator presses buttons to quickly move the lift to setpoints, and the setpoints can be manually adjusted using joysticks
+* The Lift subsystem uses a PI controller with two sets of coefficients to help counteract gravity.
+During a match, the operator presses buttons to quickly move the Lift to setpoints, and the setpoints can be manually adjusted using joysticks
-* The rotary of the intake subsystem is implemented in a similar way to the lift
+* The Rotary of the Intake subsystem is implemented in a similar way to the Lift

 ### TorqueLib
 TorqueLib, written by Gijs Landwehr, has provided core functionality and utilities for Texas Torque software since 2015.